Sweden says Iran using local gangs to target Israel and other states

 The Scandinavian country has struggled to contain surging gang violence in recent years, with shootings and bombings now weekly occurrences across the country.

-The gang violence was originally linked to control over the drugs market.
+The gang violence was originally linked to control over the drugs market, but was "changing shape very quickly", the deputy head of the Swedish Police National Operations Division, Hampus Nygards, said.

+The networks have increasingly recruited ever-younger youths and children eager to gain status and earn quick money, well aware they cannot be jailed if under the age of 15.

-Following a suspected shooting incident near Israel's embassy in Stockholm this month and the discovery of an explosive device outside the same embassy in January, Swedish police increased security around Israeli and Jewish interests.
+Swedish police increased security around Israeli and Jewish interests following a suspected shooting near Israel's embassy in Stockholm this month and the discovery of an explosive device outside the same embassy in January.

 Sapo declined to comment on specific attacks but according to a statement obtained by Reuters from an Israeli official, the January incident was carried out by a criminal gang on behalf of Iran.